Government orders review into role of physician associates, after fears over patient safety

 The academy called for an investigation into whether using medical associates was safe, cost-effective and efficient.

-The Health and Social Care Secretary, Wes Streeting, said: “Many physician associates are providing great care and freeing up doctors to do the things only doctors can do.
+Streeting said many physician associates "are providing great care" and "freeing up doctors to do the things only doctors can do".

 “But there are legitimate concerns over transparency for patients, scope of practice, and the substituting of doctors.
 These concerns have been ignored for too long, leading to a toxic debate where physicians feel ignored and PAs feel demoralised.

-“This independent review, led by one of the UK’s most experienced healthcare leaders will establish the facts, take the heat out of the issue, and make sure that we get the right people, in the right place, doing the right thing.”
+He added that the independent review would "establish the facts, take the heat out of the issue, and make sure that we get the right people, in the right place, doing the right thing".

 "We have patient safety concerns raise with us by our members on almost a daily basis."